-- assess the ranges of variation for the uncertain data and determine the probability distribution most suited to each piece of data; - 2. randomly select values for the data within the specified range taking into account the probability of occurrence; - run an analysis to determine values for the evaluation criteria for the combination of values 3. selected; - 4. repeat steps 2 and 3 above a number of times.
+- 1 Assess the ranges of variation for the uncertain data and determine the probability distribution most suited to each piece of data. - 2 Randomly select values for the data within the specified range and taking into account the probability of occurrence. - 3 Run an analysis to determine values for the evaluation criteria for the combination of values selected. - 4 Repeat steps 2) and 3) a number of times.
 The resulting collection of outcomes is arranged in sorted order to form a probability distribution of the evaluation criteria.
-The accuracy of the final distribution depends on the number of repetitions, or iterations, usually between 100 and 1,000.
+The accuracy of the final distribution depends on the number of repetitions, or iterations: usually between 100 and 1,000.